markterence/discord-quest-completer/README.md

 ## Planned Features and fixes

 - Make the "Stop" button work again if process was terminated outside of app's control.
-- Save added games to a list for easy access
+- Persist games that added on the list so it wont reset.
 - Uninstall / Clean the installed dummy game runners.
+(Since it creates copies of a small executable file around <200KB per game, it may grow in size in the long run)
-- Discord Activity Simulator/playground (Customize and preview rich presence for developers and custom activities)
+- Discord Activity Simulator/playground (Customizable rich presence for developers and custom activities)
 - Set custom activity status from supported games
 - Linux and MacOS support (if possible)